Mark12Ding/STA/README.md

 ![vis](Figure/vis.png)

 ## Acknowledgement
 Our code is based on the implementation of [VideoMAE](https://github.com/MCG-NJU/VideoMAE).
-We sincerely thanks those authors for their great works.
+We sincerely thanks the authors for their great work.

 ## Citation